US wholesale prices rose by a surprisingly hot 3.4% last month, the most in a year

-WASHINGTON (AP) — U.S. wholesale prices came in hotter than expected in February.
+WASHINGTON (AP) — U.S. wholesale prices came in hotter than expected in February, driven partly by a sharp increase in food costs.

 The Labor Department reported Wednesday that its producer price index — which measures inflation before it hits consumers — rose 0.7% from January, and 3.4% from February 2025.
 The year-over-year increase was the most since February 2025.

-The gains, driven partly by an sharp increase in food prices from January to February, were bigger than economists had forecast, and they occurred before the U.S. and Israel attack on Iran pushed energy prices sharply higher.
+The price gains were bigger than economists had forecast, and they occurred before the U.S. and Israel attack on Iran pushed energy prices sharply higher.

 “These are some mighty big increases, adding fuel to the political conversation about affordability,” wrote Carl B. Weinberg, the chief economist at High Frequency Economics.
 “And of course, energy prices will spike higher in the March report, thanks to the war in Iran and the blockade of the Strait of Hormuz.”